 So, based on the above formula, the ROE for Genesis Energy is:

-Genesis Energy has very a high three-year median payout ratio of 284% suggesting that the company's shareholders are getting paid from more than just the company's earnings.
-In spite of this, the company was able to grow its earnings significantly, as we saw above.
+The really high three-year median payout ratio of 201% for Genesis Energy suggests that the company is paying its shareholders more than what it is earning.
+Despite this, the company's earnings grew significantly as we saw above.
 Although, it could be worth keeping an eye on the high payout ratio as that's a huge risk.
 Our risks dashboard should have the 3 risks we have identified for Genesis Energy.

 Moreover, Genesis Energy is determined to keep sharing its profits with shareholders which we infer from its long history of nine years of paying a dividend.
-Existing analyst estimates suggest that the company's future payout ratio is expected to drop to 167% over the next three years.
-Regardless, the future ROE for Genesis Energy is predicted to decline to 5.0% despite the anticipated decrease in the payout ratio.
-We reckon that there could probably be other factors that could be driving the forseen decline in the company's ROE.
+Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 240%.
+Still, forecasts suggest that Genesis Energy's future ROE will drop to 4.8% even though the the company's payout ratio is not expected to change by much.